Porto Travel Guide 2020: Things to Do in Porto

 - My absolute favorite shop to visit is Armazem, not far from Alfandega do Porto: an old warehouse with antiquities shops, an art gallery and a tapas bar.

-- If you prefer to visit a shopping mall to spend the day shopping and go to the movies (because in Portugal they play movies in the original version) then pay a visit to Norte Shopping or any other mall you may prefer.
-Most of them close at midnight!
+- If you prefer to visit a shopping mall to spend the day shopping and go to the movies (because in Portugal they play movies in the original version) then pay a visit to Norte Shopping – it closes at midnight!

 - In Gaia, El Corte Inglés offers a free shuttle service from the Cable car station.